eclipsesource/tabris-js-docs/docs/3.0/faq.md

 ### What APIs does Tabris.js support?

 Tabris.js provides a JavaScript/TypeScript API to indirectly create and control native UIs.
-It also offers [modern EcmaScript features](../latest/runtime.md) and some [well known browser APIs](../latest/w3c-api.md), such as `fetch`, `WebSocket`, `localStorage` and `Worker`.
-It also has file system API and printer API.
+It also offers [modern EcmaScript features](../latest/runtime.md), file system and printer support, and some [well known browser APIs](../latest/w3c-api.md), such as `fetch`, `WebSocket`, `localStorage` and `Worker`.
 Additional native functionality like device sensors, camera or notifications are available as [Cordova plugins](../latest/cordova.md).
 You can also [write your own](../latest/custom-widgets.md) Cordova plug-ins and native custom widgets.

 ### Does Tabris.js support declarative UI?